 At the time of writing the signal boosters available in Australia are 3G and 4G only, more often than not when considering a mobile booster the primary intention is adding basic connectivity for phone calls and data throughput.
 Realistically this does not require 5G connectivity and several the 5G feature sets would not largely carry through in the context of a booster other than getting a 5G logo in the phone taskbar.
 Wireless Coverage Solutions have a whole blog post on 5G for further information which explains why you don’t need 5G today or anytime soon to go on living your lives.

 5G boosters will become available in due course particularly with the Telstra 850MHz 5GNR refarm which begins shortly.
 However its unlikely to add much value and will not replace the need for 4G units as voice calls are looking to remain on the 4G network for the forseeable future.

-Wireless Coverage Solutions are a team of experienced cellular coverage specialists with in-house engineering and deployment resources.
+Wireless Coverage Solutions are a team of experienced mobile phone coverage specialists with in-house engineering and deployment resources.
 Mobile coverage solutions have been designed and installed including a multitude of high-end Distributed Antenna Systems (DAS) solutions as well as a variety of bespoke multi-operator signal booster solutions in residential and commercial environments.
 Contact us now for a free consultation to discuss how a booster or similar solutions could meet your needs and improve the connectivity in your space.